Flow Builder Guide

 Building a flow step by step

-• API — call an external API (See Flow Node Types for details on each)
+- List — show an interactive list menu (See Flow Node Types for details on each)

 Testing your flow with simulation